 12 May 2026, 7:30pm — Budget-night cutoff for grandfathering.

-1 July 2027 — proposed start date for both the negative gearing and CGT changes.
+1 July 2027 — start date for both the negative gearing and CGT changes.

 What I'm telling clients

 Three things.
-First, don't make a rushed, irreversible decision over a rule that hasn't passed — proposals get amended, delayed, and occasionally dropped.
+First, don't panic — the rules are now certain, and certainty is easier to plan around: existing arrangements are grandfathered and nothing changes before 1 July 2027.
 Second, if you're buying to hold past 2027, structure and property type matter more than ever — new vs established, ownership name, and loan structure all interact with these rules.
 Third, get your broker and accountant in the same conversation: I handle the loan structure and serviceability; your accountant handles the tax treatment.
 Together we make sure the two line up before you sign, not after.

-You can also model your current position on the investment tax-deduction calculator (it reflects today's pre-reform rules and flags exactly this change), and read up on loan structure on the investment lending page.
+You can also model your current position on the investment tax-deduction calculator (it now models the legislated rules — showing your tax saving both before and from 1 July 2027), and read up on loan structure on the investment lending page.